 The enduring popularity of the software as a service (‘SaaS’) model continues to translate into associated M&A activity, as successful SaaS businesses remain attractive targets for trade buyers and other investors alike.
 In common with many other transactions, one of the core challenges for a buyer is to marry an (often) ambitious valuation of a target company with a more accurate picture of its true value.
-Here, we explore some of the core due diligence considerations involved in assisting with this judgement call.
+Here, we explore some of the core due diligence considerations involved in assisting with this judgment call.

 Performance and revenue